 Hyperscale Data Centers

 VIAVI Solutions is an active participant in over thirty standards bodies and open source initiatives including the Telecom Infra Project (TIP).
-But when standards don’t move quickly enough, we anticipate and develop equipment to test evolving standards.
-We believe in open APIs, so hyperscale companies can write their own automation code.
+But when standards don’t move quickly enough, we anticipate and develop equipment to test evolving infrastructure standards.
+We believe in open APIs, so hyperscale data center companies can write their own automation code.

-VIAVI has been testing communications equipment for nearly 100 years, and we work closely with standards bodies such as the FOA as standards continue to evolve.
+VIAVI has been testing business communications equipment for nearly 100 years, and we work closely with standards bodies such as the FOA as standards continue to evolve.
 We guarantee performance of optical hardware from labs to turn-up to monitoring.
 This includes equipment that can inspect MPO connectors in seconds, as well as equipment that can test two 100G ports simultaneously.

 What is a Hyperscale Data Center?

 It is a large-scale distributed computing center that is owned and operated by the company it supports.
 The term “hyperscale” does not refer exclusively to data center size, but rather the ability to scale up capacity rapidly in response to increased demand.
 This can include horizontal scaling (scaling out), by adding more hardware to the data center, or vertical scaling (scaling up), by increasing the power, speed or bandwidth capabilities of existing hardware.
 They frequently leverage software defined networking along their own proprietary technology.

 Data center interconnects (DCIs) are used to link massive data center operators around the world.
 The size and complexity of hyperscale data center architecture makes testing essential during network construction, expansion and monitoring phases.
 With 16 QAM modulation now being used to gain 200G out of a single wavelength, DCI connection testing supports ease of installation by quickly verifying throughput and accurately pinpointing problem areas.